Division welcomes incoming class of 2021

 Business Administration Team Manager Mandie Skowronski started her career with the State of Delaware in 2017 as an accounting specialist, and has moved through the ranks as an accountant, senior accountant and administrative accountant.
 She comes to the division from the Department of Human Resources and also has experience working at the Department of Transportation.
 In addition to her work, Mandie noted that she “enjoys raising her five-year-old daughter, outdoor adventures such as kayaking and fishing, supporting local businesses through good food and events, traveling from Disney World to camping in Pigeon Forge and embracing life one day at a time!”

-Working with the Site Management, Engagement and Collections, and Administration teams, these staff members are focusing on including more diverse communities and inclusive topics in Delaware history, increasing diversity in division staffing and engaging with partners and community groups to advance the goals stated in the division’s race and equity statement.
+Working with the Site Management; Collections, Affiliates, Research and Exhibits (CARE); and Administration teams, these staff members are focusing on including more diverse communities and inclusive topics in Delaware history, increasing diversity in division staffing and engaging with partners and community groups to advance the goals stated in the division’s race and equity statement.

 Amy Golden Shepherd serves as a consultant to the division and has worked deliberately in the field of diversity, equity and inclusion for 17 years and, by default, all of her life.
 As a mixed-race woman of color growing up in spaces that were predominated by race, she learned the ways in which race and culture affect lifestyle, experience and mindset.
 She has taught in the independent school arena for 17 years serving as librarian and director of Diversity, Equity and Inclusion, meeting people where they are to create a truly inclusive environment where community members can show up as their authentic selves and thrive.
 Amy has a profound appreciation of the critical importance of uncovering the full history of our nation and sharing that truth with all.
 She believes that now is the time for our ancestors, all of our ancestors, to have their stories told and the difficult and complex truth revealed.